Bioactive Natural Products Concentration

 A Doctor of Philosophy degree with a major in plants, soils, and insects and concentrations in bioactive natural products, entomology, integrated pest management, and plant pathology is offered under a multi-departmental doctoral program.
 Three departments participate – Plant Sciences, Entomology and Plant Pathology, and the soils faculty in Biosystems Engineering and Soil Science.
-Please see the doctoral program links on the Department of Entomology and Plant Pathology website for additional information, https://ag.tennessee.edu/EPP/Pages/default.aspx, or contact the director of graduate studies or the department head.
+Other concentrations within the plants, soils, and insects major include crop sciences, environmental and soil sciences, horticulture, plant improvement, and weed biology.
+Please see the doctoral program links on the homepage of the Department of Entomology and Plant Pathology for additional information, http://eppserver.ag.utk.edu/, or contact a faculty member in the area of interest.

 To the Office of Graduate Admissions submit online application (indicating concentration interest), application fee, official transcripts, and scores from the general portion of the Graduate Record Examination (GRE).
 The online application procedure will direct the applicant to submit three completed Graduate Rating Forms and a statement of career goals and interest in entomology or plant pathology.
 In the statement letter the concentration of interest and intended major professor should be indicated.

 The student and the major professor will select a minimum of three additional faculty, holding the rank of assistant professor or above, to serve on the student’s doctoral committee.
 The major professor and two committee members must be approved to direct doctoral research by the Graduate Council.
 At least one member of the committee must be from outside the department.
 The doctoral committee must be formalized by the end of the second semester of graduate study.